sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/agent.md

 ### `/events` (POST)

-The `/events` API provides HTTP POST access to publish [monitoring events][7] to the Sensu backend pipeline via the agent API.
+The `/events` API provides HTTP POST access to publish [observability events][7] to the Sensu backend pipeline via the agent API.
 The agent places events created via the `/events` POST endpoint into a queue stored on disk.
 In case of a loss of connection with the backend or agent shutdown, the agent preserves queued event data.
 When the connection is reestablished, the agent sends the queued events to the backend.